privacy-tech-lab/privacyflash-pro/README.md

 ### Third Party Library Analysis

 The specification for the third party library analysis is contained in `spec/third_parties.yaml`.
 PrivacyFlash Pro is using this specification for determining the purpose of a library.
 A library name is given by its name on [CocoaPods](https://cocoapods.org/).
 For example, `AdColony` has the purpose `Advertising`.
-PrivacyFlash Pro currently identifies the purposes of 300 libraries with the following purposes:
+PrivacyFlash Pro currently classifies 300 libraries using the following purposes:
 - `Authentication`
 - `Advertising`
 - `Analytics`